You are here: Home My Diary

 I am in the High Dependency Unit, and in great pain.
 I'm on a self-administered morphine drip, so when it all gets too much, I can simply press the button to give myself morphine.
 I am still so very tired.

 Later that night, I get moved from the High Dependency ward onto a normal surgical ward - before I get moved, they remove the arterial needle in my neck.
-I'm shocked at the size of it! - no wonder the fluids poured into me so quick.
+I'm shocked at the size of it! - no wonder the fluids poured into me so quickly.

 I'm left alone for the rest of the night by the nurses who must have decided correctly that I have had enough of being pulled about for one day.